dougeby/IntuneDocs/intune/apple-mdm-push-certificate-get.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

- the Intune enables mobile device management (MDM) of iPads, iPhones, and Mac computers and gives users access to company email and apps.
+ Intune enables mobile device management (MDM) of iPads, iPhones, and Mac computers and gives users access to company email and apps.
 An MDM Push certificate is required for Intune to manage iOS and Mac devices.
 After you add the certificate to Intune, your users can install the Company Portal app to enroll their devices.
 You can also set up corporate-owned iOS device management with Apple's Device Enrollment Program or enroll devices using Apple Configurator, for example.
 For more information about enrollment options, see [Choose how to enroll iOS devices](enrollment-method-choose-ios.md).

 ## Steps to get your certificate
 In the [Azure portal](https://portal.azure.com), choose **Device enrollment** > **Apple Enrollment** > **Apple MDM Push Certificate**, and then follow these steps in the [Azure portal](https://portal.azure.com).